 We collect, use and are responsible for certain personal information about you.
 When we do so we are subject to the General Data Protection Regulation, which applies across the European Union and we are responsible as ‘controller’ of that personal information for the purposes of those laws.

 We have appointed a Data Protection Officer (DPO), who helps to make sure we apply the highest standards to protecting and safeguarding your personal information.
-Our DPO can be reached by email on [email protected] or by mail at 85 Great Portland Street, London, W1W 7LT, United Kingdom if you have any questions about how we use or store your personal information.
+Our DPO can be reached by email on [email protected] or by mail at DPO, PO BOX 7619, London, United Kingdom if you have any questions about how we use or store your personal information.

 Personal information we collect about you

 We may collect and use the following personal information about you.
 This personal information is required to provide services to you.
 If you do not provide personal information we ask for, it may delay or prevent us from processing your visa.